camomile-project/mediaeval/proposal/README.md

   * automatic speech transcription,
   * optical character recognition,
   * named entity detection
+  * Automatic speaker and face naming system as baseline

 For instance, a researcher from the speech processing community could focus its research efforts on improving speaker diarization and automatic speech transcription, while still being able to rely on provided face detection and tracking results to participate to the task.